czammar/crontab_intro/README.md

 ## 2.4 Python/R scripts and Crontab

-To execite a Crontab job for Python o R, we have to combine the previous knowledge:
+To execute a Crontab job for Python o R, we have to combine the previous knowledge:

 **Example 1**